ArcherDotBuild/L2/11-A-Few-Miscellaneous-JS-Features/README.md

 What is does is instead of spreading data out into aguments or into a new object or an array, it actually collects things down into a single array.

-It's used when we want to make functions that accept an unlimited number of arguments or a variable number of arguments
+It's used when we want to make functions that accept an unlimited number of arguments or a variable number of arguments.

 ### THE ARGUMENTS OBJECT